royzwambag/ns-rpi/README.md

 ## Getting the api key
 1. Create a (free) account at https://apiportal.ns.nl/
-2. Go to the Ns-App product @ https://apiportal.ns.nl/products/NsApp
+2. Go to the Ns-App product at https://apiportal.ns.nl/products/NsApp
 3. Click on "Abonneren" (subscribe)
 4. Fill in a name and click on "Bevestigen"
 5. Grab your key (either primary or secondary will do)